sammyd/iOS8-day-by-day-book/manuscript/29-safari-action.md

 demoed using action extensions, and already we're seeing innovative uses by password managers.

-As ever, the code for today's post is available on the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+As ever, the code for today's post is available to clone, download or fork on the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).